 Contrary to the previous placement, the soul here is obsessed with the “jungle” rather than the “trees”.
 Lifetimes of absolute dedication to the “betterment” of one’s soul may be indicated here, and this may have ranged from being religiously fanatic to being spiritually enlightened.
 The soul is in a habit of finding “meaning” in whatever event that occurs, internally or externally; it seems that in the absence of such a “meaning-assignment” system, the soul is utterly disoriented.

-The soul here needs to learn how to take care of one’s neighbor rather than donating to starving Africans, even if the former does not sound as lofty as the latter.
+The soul here needs to learn how to take care of one’s neighbor rather than focusing on the foreign or exotic, even if the former does not sound as lofty as the latter.
 An abstract search for “truth” has to take earthy dimensions and has to be practiced through simplicity.
 The evolution of the soul here lies in an involvement with the small-scale, the ordinary, and the mundane.

 In the next post, I will address Pluto in the 4th/10th, 5th/11th, and 6th/12th Houses.

 You can also check my newer posts regarding Pluto Aspects.